Preventive Dentistry in Sioux City IA

 Our practice uses laser technology for the non-surgical treatment of gum disease, with results that

 might have been considered miraculous not too many years ago.
-The procedure is minimal and patient
+This preventive dentistry procedure is minimal and patient

 friendly, and the results have been overwhelmingly positive.
 We use an advanced dental laser to ensure

 your treatment is virtually painless.
 This laser is safe and effective, and is FDA approved.
 This

 breakthrough process actually can regenerate bone lost through years of gum disease.

 Are you a cold sore sufferer?
 Those unsightly blemishes around your mouth and on your lips are also

 likely painful.
 These sores are caused by the herpes simplex virus, which can cause ongoing breakouts

 even after creams and ointments have been used to treat individual sores.
 Well, we have a fantastic